By: Mike Wolak and Amanda Cash

 Employers must also be cognizant of the DTSA’s other important provisions, such as the following:

-- The DTSA Seizure Clause: The DTSA allows trade secret owners, including employers, to make ex parte applications to a court for an order seizing property necessary to prevent dissemination of trade secrets.
+- The DTSA Seizure Clause: The DTSA allows trade secret owners, including employers, to make unilateral applications to a court for an order seizing property necessary to prevent dissemination of trade secrets.
 This provides employers with a mechanism to forcefully recover trade secrets from alleged misappropriators, without a hearing or answer from the accused.
 The DTSA limits this “extraordinary remedy” to situations where a request for a temporary restraining order or preliminary injunction would be inadequate.
 Employers should pursue this remedy with extreme caution, however, and ensure they possess the requisite evidence to warrant such a seizure.
 A wrongful or excessive seizure can support a claim against the trade secret owner for damages, including lost profits.

 - Whistleblower Immunity.
 The DTSA provides a safe harbor in the form of civil and criminal immunity to those who disclose trade secrets to the government to investigate potentially criminal activity.
 The DTSA thus requires that employees be notified of their right to disclose trade secrets as part of government investigations.
 This notice must be provided in any contracts or employment agreements that govern the use of trade secrets or confidential information.
 Rather than merely inserting the DTSA’s language into future employment contracts, employers should ensure they have policies for handling confidential information and whistleblower policies that are made available to employees.
 Furthermore, without this express notice to employees, employers will not be permitted to recover punitive damages or attorneys’ fees if they pursue trade secret theft claims.
 Finally, employees must also be advised that they are permitted to turn over confidential information to their attorneys or to the court in a retaliation suit, so long as the disclosure is made under seal.